youngchingjui/horizon-ai-pitch/slides/05-workplan-timeline.md

-# We'll build AI workflows for each department in 2-week sprints with time for follow-on review
+# We will build AI workflows for each department in 2-week sprints with time for follow-on review

 Every sprint includes "as-is" process flow interviews, AI workflow build and validate, trial period, workshops, and sprint review.